Before we get into the DT770 80 Ohm vs. 250 Ohm comparison, grab a snack, sit back and relax because…

 As alluded to before, the 250 Ohm is going to do better in critical listening situations.
 It will fare better with stuff like Jazz and Classical as it’s extremely open and airy sounding.
 They also tend to do very well for Gaming.
 In fact, the 770 is one of my favorite options for Gaming because it sounds so open even despite being a closed back.

-To the contrary, the 80 Ohm version does much better with bass heavier genres like Rap, Hip-Hop, R&B, EDM, etc. There’s more thump to the bass, which is one of the biggest differences between these two.
+On the contrary, the 80 Ohm version does much better with bass heavier genres like Rap, Hip-Hop, R&B, EDM, etc. There’s more thump to the bass, which is one of the biggest differences between these two.

 There’s not much else to say about these puppies.
-If you are more interested in the bass heavier sound of the 80 Ohm, and don’t really want to purchase an amp, I would say it’s a great solution.
+If you are more interested in the bass heavier sound of the 80 Ohm and don’t really want to purchase an amp, I would say it’s a great solution.
 This headphone will work better with your mobile device and is a bit more convenient overall.
 Interested in learning more?

 If you are looking for more of that reference sound, with extra detail and sparkle from the treble, and a bit better Soundstage, the 250 Ohm version is the way to go.
 It will require an amp, but isn’t picky about your choice.
 It’s going to sound great with any of the above options listed.